Inventory control is the process of keeping the right number of parts and products in stock to avoid shortages, overstocks, and other costly problems.

 To find the right inventory control solution, start by answering these three questions:

 - What product types and quantities do I need to track?

 Depending on what you sell, your priorities will be different.
 If you sell food items, you will definitely need to focus on products’ expiration dates to make sure you cycle through them quickly and have a high inventory turnover ratio.
 If you sell expensive electronic items, you will need to make sure you don’t overstock or else you’ll run the risk of the products becoming obsolete while waiting to be sold.
 If you mainly sell small, fast-selling items, you must make sure you have a stable supply chain and a good relationship with your vendors so you keep products flowing in and out of your warehouse(s).

 - What features do I need to manage my inventory?

-- What am I willing to pay for inventory control software?
+- What am I willing to pay for inventory software?

 After you have done all of this work answering these questions, the answer should become clear.
-An inventory control solution that tracks virtually any type of inventory, as well as offers extensive inventory control features at a price you can actually afford?
-Fishbowl Manufacturing and Fishbowl Warehouse fit the bill perfectly.
+Fishbowl Manufacturing and Fishbowl Warehouse are inventory solutions that track virtually any type of inventory, and they offer extensive inventory control features at a price you can actually afford.

 Fishbowl is an affordable inventory solution that lets you track tens of thousands of parts and products in multiple warehouses.
 It is the best choice for small and midsize businesses because of its seamless integration with QuickBooks and dozens of other solutions, plus its flexible feature set and enormous library of training and support resources.